 Rates: £16 (students/teenagers £14, children aged under 13 free)

 C.S.
-Lewis Walks may be arranged on a private basis.
+Lewis guided walks may be arranged on a private basis.
+A downloadable audio version is also available.

-Explore how the Reformation overturned the religious life of its day and profoundly transformed Western society.
+Explore how the Reformation profoundly transformed Western society.
 Discover how Cambridge helped to ignite this faith-fuelled revolution and came to be known as ‘the seat of the English Reformation’.

 Reformation Walks may be arranged on a private basis.